apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    #.
 Reboot the host.

    #.
-Upgrade to the newer version of XenServer.
-Use the steps in
+Upgrade to the newer version of XenServer using an ISO file.
+This will essentially backup the current root partition of the host
+       and install a new version of hypervisor, while preserving the existing VMs and configuration.
-      XenServer documentation.
+       Use the steps in XenServer documentation.

    #.
-After the upgrade is complete, copy the following files from the
+After the upgrade is complete and the host boots, create the destination folder "/opt/cloud/bin/" on the host and
-      management server to this host, in the directory locations shown
+       copy the following files from the management server to this host, in the directory locations shown below:
-      below:

       .. cssclass:: table-striped table-bordered table-hover